Sunday, September 20, 2020

 • Prepare the quinoa or rice.

-• To assemble the sushi bowls, start with a serving of quinoa, then add in the sliced bell peppers, carrots, zucchini, green onions, sliced avocado, and sesame seeds.
+• To assemble the sushi bowls, start with a serving of quinoa or rice, then add in the sliced bell peppers, carrots, zucchini, green onions, sliced avocado, and sesame seeds.
 Drizzle on the dressing to taste, and serve immediately.

-• I recommend storing any leftover ingredients separately in airtight containers in the fridge for the best shelf life.
-These items should last up to a week in the fridge if you don't finish them faster than that.
+• I recommend storing any leftover ingredient separately in an airtight container in the fridge for the best shelf life.
+These items should last up to a week in the fridge if you don't finish them faster.

-• 3 tablespoons apple cider vinegar (43 grams)
+• 3 tbsp of apple cider vinegar (43 grams)

-• 1 teaspoon toasted sesame oil (7 grams)
+• 1 tsp of toasted sesame oil (7 grams)

-• Combine all of the ingredients in a blender, and blend until completely smooth.
-Taste and adjust any of the flavours to your liking.
+• Combine all the ingredients in a blender and blend until completely smooth.
+Taste and adjust the seasoning.

 • You can serve this dressing right away or store it in an airtight container in the fridge for up to 1 week.